UDOOboard/Gear-Docs/docs/03_Hardware_References/08_Pinout_Headers.md

 ## Wake Pins

-The Wake pin can be used as an interrupt, the signal is caught by the EC and propagated to wake up the main AMD Ryzen&trade; processor from S3/S4/S5 status.
+The Wake pin can be used as an interrupt, the signal is caught by the EC and propagated to wake up the main AMD Ryzen&trade; processor from S3/S4/S5 status (Suspend/Hibernate/Power Off).

 The **Wake** is available at Pin **6**.